elephantscale/sandbox/README.md

 We teach [Big Data & Data Science classes](http://elephantscale.com/training/).
 We teach using virtual machine instances running on Amazon cloud.
 This sandbox is a replica of our Amazon image.
 We are making this available to our students and public.

 ## Where to get it?
 Currently OVA based virtual machine image is available.
 Docker images coming 'soon'.
+Note : These are **LARGE** downloads (~10G in size).
+Download when you have good bandwidth.

 - Latest version : V2
 - Release date : 2017-04-24
 - [Download link](https://s3.amazonaws.com/elephantscale-public/sandbox/ES_Sandbox_V2.ova)